Assessing hierarchies by their consistent segmentations: Problem formulation

 \subsection{Various types of consistency between a segmentation and a hierarchy}

 We consider segmentations whose (not necessarily connected) segments are specified by set operations on the nodes of $\,\cal T$.
-Recall that the hierarchy implies that the intersection between two nodes is either empty or one of the nodes.
+The intersection between two nodes in a hierarchy is either empty or one of the nodes.
 Therefore, we are left with union and set-difference.
+Complementing (with respect to $I$) is allowed as well.
 By further restricting the particular operations and the particular node subsets on which they act, we get different, non-traditional, ways for specifying segmentation from a hierarchy.
-We denote these different way as (hierarchy to segmentation) consistencies.
-Complementing (with respect to $I$) is allowed as well.
-The following notation is useful: Let $\,\cal Y\,$ be a set of pixel subsets, we denote by $\,\sbullet{\cal Y} \subset I$ the union of all elements of $\,\cal Y.$ We say that: \begin{enumerate} \itemsep2pt
+We denote these different ways as (hierarchy to segmentation) consistencies.